arshiars/EunoiaCapital/content/pages/index.md

     items:
       - type: FeaturedItem
         title: Right Numbers
-        subtitle: There is no free lunch.
+        subtitle: Margin of safety in mind.
         text: >
           Rather than focusing solely on potential gains, we stress-test projects against adverse tail-event scenarios to understand their